These Are the Fastest Ways to Stabilize Your Blood Sugar If You Have Diabetes

 Enjoy some gummy or hard candies

-Try gummy bears or jelly beans.
+If you're in a pinch or on-the-go, try carrying a back of gummy bears or jelly beans for a quick blood sugar boost.
 "A small pack is usually 15-17 grams [of carbs], which is ideal," says Zappe.
 "They're inexpensive, hold up to weather conditions, and only take a few minutes to eat."

 Drink a juice box